gakalmar/Notes/Workbooks/04_DevOps/_extract_1_combined.md

 - Version control involves the use of a central repository where teammates can commit changes to files and sets of files.
 The purpose of version control is to track every line of code, and to share, review, and synchronize changes between team members.

 ### Explain Git.
 - It is a distributed version control system that keeps track of changes to code repositories.
 As projects progress, Git uses a branch-based workflow to streamline team collaboration.
-Learn More.

 ### What do you mean by Git Repository?
 - As part of the software development process, software projects are organized through Git repositories.
 In the repository, developers can keep track of all the files and changes in the project, so that they can navigate to any point in its history at any time.